Maxillofacial Prosthetics— Post-Treatment Dental Reconstruction

 What to Expect

-Dr. Gulbransen or Dr. Recksiedler work closely with head & neck surgeons, oral surgeons, general dentists, plastic surgeons, neurologists, radiation oncologists, speech pathologists and other specialists to ensure comprehensive care and improve the quality of life of patients who need maxillofacial care.
+Dr. Recksiedler, Dr. Pun or Dr. Gulbransen (Retired) work closely with head & neck surgeons, oral surgeons, general dentists, plastic surgeons, neurologists, radiation oncologists, speech pathologists and other specialists to ensure comprehensive care and improve the quality of life of patients who need maxillofacial care.
 Our doctors have advanced training in maxillofacial prosthodontics after having completed a 3-year residency in post-graduate prosthodontics and 4 years of dental school training.

 Patients that Require Prosthetic Care